VaporFund/weekly-reports/README.md

 # Step to run
 1. Copy `env.example` to `.env` and fill in the credential.
 2. Run `pdf_plot.py` to generate PDF of 3 figures.

+# Miscellaneous
+- `uDODGE, uBTC` has only 1 record.
+It can't generate the plot.
+- `uPEPE, uSHIB, uAPT` has no record.
+Then no CSV output file.